VandyVRC/dimli/README.md

 Whichever directory you chose to be your main image repository should be divided into three folders named as follows: full/, medium/ and thumb/.
 The size of the JPG files placed in the 'thumb/' directory should be exactly 96 pixels wide x 72 pixels high at 72 ppi.
 You may choose the dimensions for the 'medium/' and 'full/' JPG files as you wish.
 DIMLI will look in these directory locations for image files used throughout the application.

+#### Note On External Image Sources and the timthumb Plugin

+If your image directory exists in another location, via url, you must edit the timthumb.php file located in the timthumb folder in the plugins directory.
+Find the following line of code:

+"if(! defined('ALLOW_EXTERNAL') )       define ('ALLOW_EXTERNAL', FALSE);"

+Change it to this:

+"if(! defined('ALLOW_EXTERNAL') )       define ('ALLOW_EXTERNAL', TRUE);"

+Then add the external site name to the list of "ALLOWED SITES," found in the same file, which looks like this:

+if(! isset($ALLOWED_SITES)){
+   $ALLOWED_SITES = array (
+      'flickr.com',
+      'staticflickr.com',
+      'picasa.com',
+      'img.youtube.com',
+      'upload.wikimedia.org',
+      'photobucket.com',
+      'imgur.com',
+      'imageshack.us',
+      'tinypic.com',
+      'addyoursitehere.com'
+   );
+}

 #### Making PowerPoints Available to End-Users

 As you complete/deliver orders, manually add a PowerPoint file for each order to the _ppts folder.
 Each PowerPoint file should be named with a four-digit number matching the order number (e.g., 2363.pptx).
 This file will then be available for end-users to download when they visit their homepage.